-Surviving trauma—whether emotional, physical, or psychological—can leave deep scars that impact daily life.
-Many people try to "move on" without support, but unresolved trauma often shows up in anxiety, depression, or relationship struggles.
-Mental health counselling offers a path toward healing, helping survivors reclaim their voice, identity, and sense of safety.
+Surviving trauma—whether emotional, physical, or psychological—can leave deep scars that affect everyday life.
+Many people try to "move on" without support, but unresolved trauma often shows up as anxiety, depression, or relationship struggles.
+Mental health counselling offers a safe path toward healing and rebuilding inner stability.

 What Trauma Looks Like in Everyday Life